vlovgr/ciris/docs/src/main/tut/docs/contributing.md

 8. In `build.sbt`, also in the `docs` project, locate `generateApiIndexFile` and include an entry for the module.

-9. In `build.sbt`, for the `docs` project, include the module in `dependsOn` so that module documentation is generated.
+9. In `build.sbt`, for the `docs` project, include the module in `dependsOn` so that documentation is generated.

    ```scala
    .dependsOn(